Audit and Occupational Health and Safety Management System (OHSMS) Certifications of Approval

 The University of Melbourne uses certification to safety management system standards to ensure that we have safe systems of work in place, and to support our status as a self-insurer for workers compensation.
 Certification involves ongoing visits and inspections from an independent external auditor to confirm that our systems meet a certain standard.

-The University is currently certified to the following Occupational Health & Safety Management Systems standards by Lloyd's Register Quality Assurance:
+The University is currently certified to the following Occupational Health and Safety Management System standards by Lloyd's Register Quality Assurance:

 - Australian Standard 4801: Occupational health & safety management systems - Specifications with guidance for use: a standard that guides Australian organisations in setting OHS policy and objectives to address legislative requirements, hazards and risks.
 University of Melbourne staff and students can access this standard via Australia, NZ and Global Standards.